InterfaceConsciousness/interfaceconsciousness.github.io/_pages/join.md

 <p> </p>
 We seek passionate, intellectually curious collaborators who are

-* graduate/undergraduate students in computer science, philosophy, cognitive science, or mathematics
+* graduate/undergraduate students with project-relevant expertise
 * independent scholars with interdisciplinary research interests
 * coders interested in open-source tools for consciousness research